jesufemigan/alx-pre_course/0x01-git/README.md

-This is a new directory
+This is a directory for Alx git task